guilhermechapiewski/lightspeed-custom-google-feed/README.md

 ### Local environment

 1. Clone the repository
-2. Copy `config_TEMPLATE.py` to `config.py` and fill in the API key, secret and other configuration information
+2. Copy `lightspeed_google_feed/config_TEMPLATE.py` to `lightspeed_google_feed/config.py` and fill in the API key, secret and other configuration information
-3. Run `make feed`
+3. Run `make install_requirements` to install the required dependencies
+4. Finally, run `make feed` to generate the feed files in the project root directory

 ### Cloud environment (Google App Engine)